In cities around the world, air pollution is a major problem.

 Urban green space includes street trees, schoolyards, roadside vegetation, parks, playgrounds, green corridors and urban woods.

-While health and social benefits of green space in cities are proven, including heightened immune function and less respiratory disease, tree cover in many African cities is not only wanting but also telling of inequality, highlighting the margins between the rich and the poor.
+While the health and social benefits of green space in cities are proven, including heightened immune function and less respiratory disease, tree cover in many African cities is not only wanting but also reveals inequality, highlighting the margins between the rich and the poor.

 “Richer urban communities are greener with lots of trees around, yet poor neighbourhoods do not have such privileges and this also has an impact on the health of people in these places,” Cathy said.

 The World Health Organization recommends that urban green spaces be planned and designed with the local communities and the intended users.
 This ensures that all green space interventions serve the needs of the communities – especially in deprived areas.